theodi/synthetic-data-tutorial/README.md

 #### Data Generation: Random

-Next generate the random data.
+Next, generate the random data.
 We'll just generate the same amount of rows as was in the original data but, importantly, we could generate much more or less if we wanted to.

 ```python
 num_rows = len(hospital_ae_df)
 ```

-Now generate the random data
+Now generate the random data.

 ```python
 generator = DataGenerator()